Get Loud! An Exclusive Interview with Award-Winning Photographer Brandon Schulman

 I also love the power of Facebook… but we all know the damage of misinformation spreading, as well.

-10. It really is powerful, and your work — pro bono, to boot — is certainly integral.
-What other project would you say represents your greatest career achievement?
+EchoSixty6: It really is powerful, and your work — pro bono, to boot — is certainly integral.
+Is there another project you would say represents your greatest career achievement?

 And now it’s time for me to get back to this work.
 Having a family can really slow down your productivity…